dev-onejun/CSE-5311/papers/review.md

     return i
 ```

-**4. Median of Medians Algorithm**

-**4. Median of Medians Algorithm**, also known as **Deterministic Linear Time Selection Algorithm**, is notable for achieving $O(n)$ time complexity for findding the k-th smallest element in an unsorted array.
+**(4) Median of Medians Algorithm**, also known as **Deterministic Linear Time Selection Algorithm**, is notable for achieving $O(n)$ time complexity for finding the k-th smallest element in an unsorted array.
 The algorithm is based on the divide-and-conquer strategy.
 The algorithm is as follows: **0)** if the number of arrays $n$ is less than or equal to 5, sort the array and return the k-th smallest element. **1)** Divide the array into groups of 5 elements. **2)** Find the median of each group consisted of 5 elements by sorting the each group. **3)** Among the medians of each group, find the medians of the medians. **4)** Use the median of medians as a pivot to partition the array into elements smaller than the pivot and elements greater than the pivot. **5)** Check if the pivot is the k-th smallest element.
 If true, return the pivot.
 If false, recursively find the k-th smallest element in the left or right partition.

 ```python
 def median_of_medians(arr, k):